solid/data-interoperability-panel/resource-metadata/hypothesis.md

 A Server Managed metadata resource is Discovered via ```rel=http://www.w3.org/ns/solid/terms#server```.
 Conversely, the resource being described by a Server Managed metadata resource is discovered via ```rel=http://www.w3.org/ns/solid/terms#resource```.

-A Server Managed metadata resource MUST be deleted when the resource it is directly associated with is also deleted and the Solid server is authoritative for both resources.
+A Server Managed metadata resource MUST be deleted when the resource it is directly associated with is deleted and the Solid server is authoritative for both resources.

 To access a Server Managed metadata resource, an [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) MUST have [acl:Read](https://github.com/solid/web-access-control-spec#aclread) privileges per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.